alinobrasil/subgraph_blur_lending/readme.md

 ### Background Info
-This is based on a previous graph I built, with significant changes added.
+This is based on a previous subgraph I built, with significant changes added.
 It captures events from Blend (Blur's lending contract) to identify when a loan has initiated the liquidation process for NFT collateral.
 Relevant smart contracts can be found in the `extras` folder.

 Previously, it only organized events into Lien & Loan entities.
 It also didn't offer a way to easily track repayments or borrowers.
 Today I've added these changes:
 ## Using File Data Sources for token metadata